hkakinuma/hkakinuma.github.io/content/_index.en.md

         * and more...

         ## Professional Membership
-        * Japan Society of Human Resource Management（日本労務学会）
+        * Japan Society of Human Resource Management
-        * The Academic Association for Organizational Science（組織学会）
+        * The Academic Association for Organizational Science
-        * The Japanese Association of Administrative Science（経営行動科学学会）
+        * The Japanese Association of Administrative Science

         Detailed CV (incl.
 Japanese papers and talks) is available upon request.
   design: